 How Long Does It Take To Establish Business Credit?

-For those that are diligent, and intensely focused on improving their business credit, it can take between six months and a year to begin to see definitive improvement.
+For those that are diligent, and intensely focused on improving their business credit with the help of a credit repair company, it can take between six months and a year to begin to see definitive improvement.
 You will need to make sure that on-time payments are made every single month to your various tradelines, which will require you to effectively manage multiple accounts, keep utilization rates relatively low, and even make some payments early.

 The behavior and habits that are required to build business credit can be challenging for some business owners to develop, particularly if they are relatively new business owners or have never been good at account management.
 Some people will catch on to this fairly easily, but for others, it may take longer to build the habits needed to move the credit score in the right direction.